IRNAS/pulseox-testing/statistical/signal quality.md

-# Statistical Trials for SQI Investigation
+# Statistical Trials for Pulse-Oximeter Probe Performance

 SQI has to be validated statistically by following the following procedure: